 - Click Uninstall.

-- Navigate to Microsoft Store and re-download the Twitter app for Windows 10.
+- Navigate to the Microsoft Store page for Twitter and re-download the app for Windows.

-In the end, if you’re still unable to fix Twitter, in lack of other troubleshooting actions, we recommend alternatives to the official app.
-Some might advise resetting Microsoft Store in the PowerShell command-line, but it seems that causes even larger problems.
+In the end, if Twitter still won’t open and you are in lack other troubleshooting actions, we recommend alternatives to the official app.
+Some might advise resetting Microsoft Store in the PowerShell command line, but it seems that causes even larger problems.
 So stay out of it.

 There are various alternatives (some better and some worse), and we suggest trying them out.
 Hopefully, you won’t give up and stick with the in-browser Twitter version.